The Henley Passport Index is the original and most authoritative passport index, with historical data

 About the Henley Passport Index website

-The Henley Passport Index website provides comprehensive, printable lists of the countries you can access visa-free, with an electronic visa (e-Visa), with a visa on arrival, or with a normal visa.
+The Henley Passport Index website provides up-to-date, printable lists of the countries you can access visa-free, with an e-visa, with a visa on arrival, or with a normal visa.
 It also allows you to compare the strength of passports and understand how you might improve your travel freedom with alternative citizenship.
-Visit henleypassportindex.com to view and download the global ranking and find out more about the power of your passport.
+Visit the website to view and download the global ranking and find out more about the power of your passport.

-- Japan and Singapore jointly hold the top spot on the Henley Passport Index, offering citizens visa-free access to a record 180 destinations.
+- Japan has overtaken Singapore to claim the top spot on the 2018 Henley Passport Index.

 About Henley & Partners

 Henley & Partners is the global leader in residence and citizenship planning.
 Each year, hundreds of wealthy individuals and their advisors rely on our expertise and experience in this area.
 The firm’s highly qualified professionals work together as one team in over 30 offices worldwide.

 The concept of residence and citizenship planning was created by Henley & Partners in the 1990s.
 As globalization has expanded, residence and citizenship have become topics of significant interest among the increasing number of internationally mobile entrepreneurs and investors whom we proudly serve every day.